vonglasow/atoum-documentation/source/en/asserters/mock.inc.rst

    ;

 .. note::
-   Refer to the documentation on :ref:`mock <les-bouchons-mock>` for more information on how to create and manage mocks.
+   Refer to the documentation of :ref:`mock <les-bouchons-mock>` for more information on how to create and manage mocks.

 .. _call-anchor: